Methodology of IoT platform selection by mobile virtual network operators

-Azure IoT’s pricing is based on the total number of messages a day, with a message being defined at 4 KB.
-If a particular message goes over, it will be counted as two messages or more, depending on the size of the message.
+Azure IoT's pricing is based on the total number of messages a day, with a message being defined at 4 KB.
+Therefore, if a particular message goes over, it will be counted as two messages or more, depending on the size of the message.

 The platform offers two pricing plans, Basic and Standard, each with three edition types.

 B1: $12.80 / month (400,000 messages per day)

 B2: $64 / month (6 million messages per day)

 B3: $640 / month (300 million messages per day)